 Persons who can make the decision under subsection 126.96.36.199 on behalf of the CDF:

 First Assistant Secretary People Services

-A person working in the Pay and Administration Branch who is not below APS4
+A person working in the People Systems and Payroll Services Branch who is not below APS4

 Application to Reservists: Yes, on continuous full-time service.